am25-labs/am-labs/README.md

-# AM Labs
+# AM25 Labs

-Personal lab and project showcase built with Astro.
+Dev lab and project showcase built with Astro.
 Catalogs the tools, services, and experiments that make up the AM25 ecosystem.

 ## Stack